Posted on Sunday, June 1st, 2025 at 9:00 am

 Tips to Strengthen Your LTD Claim for Chronic Fatigue Syndrome

-Because CFS claims can be difficult to prove, following these tips will strengthen your claim:
+Because CFS claims can be challenging to prove, following these tips will strengthen your claim:

-• Keep medical and claim records consistent: Inconsistencies between medical notes and claim forms can lead to a denial.
-If your doctor writes that you are “doing better,” insurers may use that to question your claim—even if “better” means you can do light chores, not work full-time.
+- Keep medical and claim records consistent: Inconsistencies between medical notes and claim forms can result in denial.
+If your doctor writes that you are “doing better,” insurers may use that to question your claim, even if “better” means you can do light chores, not work full-time.
 Keep all communications consistent across doctors, therapists, and your LTD application.

-• Assemble additional evidence: Because CFS doesn’t always show up in test results, your claim should highlight your functional limitations.
+- Assemble additional evidence: Your claim should highlight your functional limitations because CFS doesn’t always appear in test results.
 Use RFC forms, symptom logs, and testimony from friends or family to paint a complete picture.
 This evidence helps counter the lack of traditional medical data.
 It can also support the idea that CFS requires long-term absence from work.

-• Prepare for appeals: If your initial LTD claim is denied, don’t give up.
-A disability appeal for chronic fatigue is common.
+- Prepare for appeals: Don’t give up if your initial LTD claim is denied.
+A disability appeal for chronic fatigue is every day.
 In many cases, denials are based on a lack of “objective evidence,” which you can address with better documentation.

 Finally, consider hiring an attorney with experience in chronic fatigue disability insurance claims.
 A skilled attorney can help you fight unfair denials and seek the support you deserve.